 This is a great place to chill out with locals and drink seriously reasonably priced drinks served by staff who are always super friendly and will make you feel welcome.
 Upstairs you’ll find a great selection of beers; it’s the sort of place you can lose hours talking with good friends.

-With great music, good vibes and bad air (it’s incredibly smokey); Moose is one of the busiest dive bars in Copenhagen.
+With great music, good vibes and bad air (it’s incredibly smokey); Moose is one of the busiest dive bars in Europe, and definitely one of the best dive bars in Copenhagen.
 Be sure to check out the “secret” back rooms where you can try your hand at the old Foosball tables to win some free shots.

 This vibey school-themed cocktail party bar with retro arcade games doesn’t take itself too seriously, and neither should you when you’re here.
 It’s loose, with comic book cocktail menus, karaoke and child-like fun.